DavideRossi1/AdvancedHPC-Project/Distributed_MatMul/README.md

 ![MMcode](imgs/MM_code.png)

-What the `matMul` function does depends on the version of the algorithm we are implementing.
-We'll now see some details about the three versions.
+Where the `matMul` part branches according to the version of the algorithm we are implementing.
+Let's have a look at some details about the three versions.

 ## Basic version